 Participants must be from the same leadership team.
 All names of those in the group must be provided at time of booking.

 http://californiawithkids.com/tag/dollar-theater/ Detailed Course Outline (expand)

 Detailed course outline

-- Introduction to the concept of “missional church”
+- where can i buy disulfiram in the uk Introduction to the concept of “missional church”

 - Approaches to local mission after Christendom